FZUG/deepin-desktop/README.md

 # Deepin packages for Fedora

+**As of Dec 2018, all the packages are in Fedora repo.
+Currently they are in Rawhide (Fedora 30) only.
+So if you are using Fedora 30, you can install the packages directly.
+Information on this README is possibly not up to date as the Deepin Desktop is under active development.**

 These files are based on [cz-guardian/fedora-deepin](https://github.com/cz-guardian/fedora-deepin/) and [Arch packages](https://www.archlinux.org/packages/?q=deepin).
-You can visit the [Deepin Copr](https://copr.fedorainfracloud.org/coprs/mosquito/deepin/) to install them.
+You can visit the [Deepin Copr by mosquito](https://copr.fedorainfracloud.org/coprs/mosquito/deepin/) to install them.
 Thanks for all of the community developers and packagers.

 ## Installation instructions